BartkowiczPiotr/vuetable/README.md

 | paginationClass   | String |         | No       | Set pagination class.                                                                       |

 # Slots
-You can access to slot foreach column
+You can access to slot for each column

 ```
 <template v-slot:[forKeyFromHeaders]="{item}">